Article | Last updated: 2015-01-13 | Ministry of Children and Equality

 The convention's main objectives are to ensure that persons with disabilities have the same opportunities to achieve their human rights and to dismantle any obstacles that make this difficult.
 The convention is intended to help prevent discrimination on the basis of disability.
 The convention is to ensure respect for the prevailing civil, political, economic, social and cultural rights of persons with disabilities.

-The Ministry of Children, Equality and Social Inclusion is the national contact point for the convention and has the overall responsibility for the implementation of the convention's provisions throughout Norway.
+The Ministry of Children and Equality is the national contact point for the convention and has the overall responsibility for the implementation of the convention's provisions throughout Norway.
 The Ministry is to submit a report to the UN on the national implementation of the convention's provisions two years after ratification.
 The

 Equality and Anti-Discrimination Ombud has been assigned the task of monitoring the national implementation of the convention.

-The Ministry of Children, Equality and Social Inclusion participates in the work of the UN, EU, Council of Europe and Nordic Council of Ministers to develop policies for persons with disabilities.
+The Ministry of Children and Equality participates in the work of the UN, EU, Council of Europe and Nordic Council of Ministers to develop policies for persons with disabilities.